shariq1989/cookbook/content/recipe/goat-yakhni.md

 ### About the Soup

+In Urdu and Hindi, Yakhni means broth.
 Mutton yakhni soup or yakni is a Pakistani and Indian-style bone broth made with fresh, whole spices and herbs.
 I wasn't keen on yakhni when my mother-in-law first offered to make it for me.
 I was pregnant and had been hospitalized twice due to sickness and dehydration.
 I couldn't keep down food, and everything made me nauseous.
 I finally gave in and let her make it for me, and I am forever grateful.
 It ended up being a soup I ate daily throughout my pregnancy.
 My mother-in-law would make it in large batches and freeze the rest for me when she would visit.
 Even now, there are few things more comforting than a steaming bowl of yakhni topped with fresh ginger, cilantro, and lemon wedges.
 Like me, I hope you enjoy this yakhni soup recipe our family loves.

 #### What ingredients are needed for this meal?